emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 [**Lingopie is essentially Netflix for language learners**](https://lingopie.com/?ref=elisecutts&utm_medium=affiliate&utm_campaign=elisecutts&utm_term=elisecutts), with built-in features for making and reviewing flashcards as you watch TV in your target language.
 Its catalogue consists exclusively of "authentic" (i.e., made originally in the language) content and leans towards shorter films and episodes.

-Plugins like [**Toucan**](https://jointoucan.com) and [**Language Reactor**]() can also enhance your language-learning experience when consuming media online.
+Plugins like <a target="_blank" href="https://jointoucan.com">Toucan</a> and <a target="_blank" href="https://www.languagereactor.com">Language Reactor</a> can also enhance your language-learning experience when consuming media online.

 Don't underestimate YouTube either.
-There are great channels aimed at learners and tons of authentic content to explore.
-[German science YouTube channels](https://www.monoglotanxiety.com/blog/german-science-youtube-channels/) were key to my early fascination with — and progress in — German!
+There are great channels aimed at learners and tons of authentic content to explore. <a target="_blank" href="https://www.monoglotanxiety.com/blog/german-science-youtube-channels/">German science YouTube channels</a> were key to my early fascination with — and progress in — German!

 #### Audio